An American in Paris (film): Critical reaction

-Reviewing the film in 2011, James Berardinelli wrote that it "falls into the category of a weak Oscar winner.
+During the film's 1992 re-release, Roger Ebert gave the film three-and-a-half stars out of four and wrote: "The real reasons to see An American in Paris are for the Kelly dance sequences, the closing ballet, the Gershwin songs, the bright locations, and a few moments of the ineffable, always curiously sad charm of Oscar Levant."
+Howard Reich for the Chicago Tribune gave the film four complete stars and wrote it "remains one of the supreme romantic musicals."
+In 2011, James Berardinelli wrote that it "falls into the category of a weak Oscar winner.
 The movie is enjoyable enough to watch, but it represents a poor choice as the standard-bearer of the 1951 roster ...
 It's a fine, fun film with a lot of great songs and dancing but there's nothing about this production that causes it to stand out when compared to one of dozens of musicals from the era."

 On review aggregator Rotten Tomatoes, An American in Paris holds a score of 95% based on 101 reviews, with an average rating of 8.1/10.
 The website's critics consensus reads, "The plot may be problematic, but such concerns are rendered superfluous by Gene Kelly and Leslie Caron's star power, the Gershwins' classic songs, and Vincente Minnelli's colorful, sympathetic direction."
-On Metacritic, the film holds a weighted average score of 83 out of 100 based on 18 critics, indicating "universal acclaim".
+On Metacritic, it holds a weighted average score of 83 out of 100 based on 18 critics, indicating "universal acclaim".

-Box office

-According to MGM records, the film earned $3,750,000 in the U.S. and Canada and $3,231,000 in other countries during its initial theatrical release.
-This resulted in the studio making a $1,346,000 profit.